St. Patrick's Parish History

-Bishop LaValley notified Father Don in May 2015 that his 14 year assignment as Associate and then Pastor of St. Anthony's and six years as Pastor of St. Patrick's when the parishes were linked, would come to an end.
-Father Don is moving to St. James in Carthage.
-On July 1, 2015 Msgr.
-Robert H. Aucoin will return to St. Patrick's as Pastor.
+Bishop LaValley notified Father Don in May 2015 that he is needed in Carthage to become Pastor of St. James.
+The new assignment ended 14 years as Associate and then Pastor of St. Anthony's and six years as Pastor of St. Patrick's when the parishes were linked On July 1, 2015 Msgr.
+Robert H. Aucoin returned to St. Patrick's as Pastor.

 The parish continues to thrive spiritually and corporally.
 Elsewhere in this web site you will find references to the host of ministry opportunities offered in the parish.
 Father Robinson is assisted by a staff which includes a Permanent Deacon, Director of Religious Education, Director of Liturgical Music, Business Manager and Parish Administrative Secretary.
 Glenwood Cemetery, which is operated by the parish, is administered by the Deacon Pastoral Associate, a Cemetery Superintendent and staff.